 Watch this video (in French) to learn more about the daycare facilities and their features in Greater Montréal.

 Have you heard about Québec’s $5 daycare charge per day?
-This government project, which launched in 1997, is a strong source of pride for Quebecers, giving children across the province access to quality daycare at an affordable rate (an average of just $8.25 a day in 2019).
+This government project, which launched in 1997, is a strong source of pride for Quebecers, giving children across the province access to quality daycare at an affordable rate.

 ECCs are non-profit organizations that provide educational childcare.
 Adult-to-child ratios are regulated and the majority of educators working at these organizations hold a diploma in early childhood education.
 With an approach designed to stimulate the overall development of little ones, they help prevent learning difficulties along with behavioural and social issues.